t0team/laravel-panel/README.md

 Laravel Panel is a package for Laravel, which provides a simple and easy way to create a admin panel for your application.
 ![](/static/banner.png)

+!!!danger Stable version is not released yet.
+Maybe it has some bugs.
+Please report if you find any bug. :icon-bug:
+!!!

 ---
 ## Support